 To schedule the general exam, the student’s advisor and the committee as a whole must be satisfied that the student is making progress in the laboratory.
 A student who has not demonstrated dedication and some degree of acumen in areas relevant to conducting the thesis research will not be eligible to take the general exam.
 (Because this situation is considered to be not making satisfactory progress towards the Ph.D., it is expected that this will be a rare occurrence.)
-When scheduling the general exam, the student should identify a member of the Supervisory Committee who will serve as Administrator for the examination.
-The student selects the Administrator with concurrence of the thesis advisor.
-The thesis advisor and the GSR are not eligible to serve as the Administrator.
-The student, thesis advisor and Examination Administrator should notify the Neuro office of this arrangement by email.
+When scheduling the general exam, the student should identify a member of the Supervisory Committee who will serve as Administrator (Neuroscience Program Representative) for the examination.
+The student selects the NPR with concurrence of the thesis advisor.
+The thesis advisor and the GSR are not eligible to serve as the NPR.
+The student, thesis advisor and NPR should notify the Neuro office of this arrangement via the supervisory committee submission form.
 The role of the Examination Administrator is spelled out below.

 B.1.
 Format of the written exam.
 There are two parts: (1) a brief thesis proposal with emphasis on background and rationale; (2) answers to three “knowledge” questions, which are submitted by the committee.

 - Questions on general knowledge.
-Two weeks prior to the examination date, the Examination Administrator will obtain a written question from each member of the committee.
+Three weeks prior to the examination date, the Examination Administrator will obtain a written question from each member of the committee.
 The questions can be essay, problem format, or analysis.
 The answers should require no more than two (2) pages per examining committee member.
-The Administrator will select and forward to the student questions from three committee members.
-The dissertation advisor is not expected to submit questions, but he or she may do so at the discretion of the Examination Administrator.
-The GSR may also submit questions at the choice of the Examination Administrator.
+The NPR will select and forward to the student questions from three committee members.
+The dissertation advisor is not expected to submit questions, but he or she may do so at the discretion of the NPR.
+The GSR may also submit questions at the choice of the NPR.
 The student has one (1) week to complete all answers.
-The answers to all questions shall be provided to all committee members one (1) week before the oral examination.
+The answers to all questions shall be provided to all committee members two (2) weeks before the oral examination.
 A PDF attachment to an email is the preferred format.